Nowiczok/nlms_filter_acc/docs/modules.md

 This module performs multiplications during FIR filtration and adaptation.
 It also computes x_sum_of_squares, needed for mi coeficient calculation.
 While in operation phase, module ignores all other operation requests.

 Interface:
+- x_u2 - high state indicates that x samples are encoded in U2, low that they are unsigned and need to be converted to U2
+- x_fix - high state indicates that x samples are in fix point
 - update_x_sum_of_squares - control signal, used to update sum of squares of x samples inside x_fifo_buff, needed for mi calculation.
 When high, multiplier 0 squares x_thrown_away signal, and multiplier 1 squares x_0 signal.
 Calculated squares are then passed to product_processor.
 - start_fir_filtration - control signal, starts filtration sequence.
 Module takes data from input x and h valid/ready buses, multiplies them and outputs to output bus (valid signal only?).
 Module stops operation when x_last_transaction goes high.
 - calculate_adaptation_coef - control signal, used to multiply mi and err.
 When high, mul 0 multiplies mi_final and err, and then stores product in internal register.